jlowder/num-js/README.md

 - The web version maintains the same core functionality as the original Lisp implementation
 - State is maintained server-side (in a real app, this would be session-based)

-## Original CLI Version
+## History

-This web app is based on the original `num.lisp` command-line tool.
-Both versions provide the same core functionality but with different interfaces - terminal vs. web browser.
+This web app was generated from the original command-line lisp tool, `num.lisp` (https://github.com/jlowder/num).
+It was "vibe coded" into this standalone HTML version (and also into a full node application) with Warp version v0.2025.08.20.08.11.stable_03
+(https://warp.dev) using claude 4 sonnet, all in a single prompt.